Things to look for when buying a house

-Your location also determines what neighborhood nuisances you'll have to deal with.
+Also consider the crime rate in the area, the quality of the local school system, and whether the house is in a flood zone.
 Visiting the area at different times and on different days can help you understand any annoyances you may encounter.
-You can renovate the house, but there isn't much you can do to fix problems in the neighborhood, so you need to find an area you like.
+You can renovate the house, but there isn't much you can do to change the location, so you need to find an area you like.

 Get insurance for your home with Progressive